Medicare Open Enrollment: What Seniors and Their Families Need to Know

 Part A covers hospitalization and hospice care.
 Part A does not cover “ordinary” medical expenses, however, so individuals without other insurance generally need to enroll in Medicare Part B, too.

 Part B covers visits to your doctor, diagnostic testing, and other outpatient services.
 You might think of Part B as your general health insurance, as it covers more routine medical needs that Part A does not.
-Parts A and B are generally considered “Original Medicare.”
+Parts A and B comprise “Original Medicare.”

-Part C permits Medicare Advantage Plans, which combine coverage found in Parts A and B. Medicare Advantage Plans are offered by private insurance companies and are intended to replace Medicare Parts A and B, though recipients are required to be enrolled in Parts A and B before enrolling in a Medicare Advantage Plan.
+Part C is private health insurance through Medicare Advantage Plans, which combine coverage found in Parts A and B. Medicare Advantage Plans are offered by private insurance companies and actually replace Original Medicare Parts A and B for recipients who choose to enroll.
+According to KFF (formerly known as Kaiser Family Foundation), in 2023, 30.8 million people are enrolled in a Medicare Advantage plan.
+This is slightly over half of all those eligible for Medicare.
+To enroll in a Medicare Advantage Plan, you must first be enrolled in Parts A and B.

-Part D permits plans to help pay for prescription drugs.
+Part D are plans for prescription drug coverage.
 Part D is optional, and plans are entered at the county level with private insurers.
+Some Medicare Advantage Plans include prescription drug coverage, but not all do.
+You can shop for and enroll in Part D plans on the www.Medicare.gov website.

 Making the Most of Open Enrollment

-According to the results of a Kaiser Family Foundation study published October 13, 2021, a staggering 71% of Medicare beneficiaries surveyed did not compare plans during the 2018 open enrollment period, including those already enrolled in a Medicare Advantage plan.
+According to the results of a KFF study published October 13, 2021, a staggering 71% of Medicare beneficiaries surveyed did not compare plans during the 2018 open enrollment period, including those already enrolled in a Medicare Advantage plan.
 Overall, only 29% of all Medicare beneficiaries compared plans.
-The older or less wealthy a beneficiary is, the less likely they are to compare plans—precisely the individuals that might benefit most from doing so.
+The older or less wealthy a beneficiary is, the less likely they are to compare plans—precisely the individuals who might benefit most from doing so.

-Choosing an appropriate Medicare Advantage or supplemental and prescription drug plans can provide beneficiaries with better coverage, lower premiums and, in some cases, both.
+Choosing an appropriate Medicare Advantage or prescription drug plan can provide beneficiaries with better coverage, lower premiums and, in some cases, both.

 There are a few steps all Medicare beneficiaries should take to ensure that they make the most of the Open Enrollment period:

 Review changes in policies.
-If you are currently enrolled in a Medicare Advantage or supplemental plan, you should be sure to review any upcoming changes to your policy that may take effect at the new year.
+If you are currently enrolled in a Medicare Advantage, you should be sure to review any upcoming changes to your policy that may take effect at the new year.
 Be sure to check your mail, email, and customer portal (if your client offers one) and keep an eye out for notices of changes to your policy.

-Preview supplemental health and drug plans for 2022.
+Preview Pt.
+D prescription drug plans for 2024.
 Take a look at the available plans for the upcoming year to see whether any better meet your specific needs.
 In addition to monthly rates, copays, or deductibles, be sure to consider whether your preferred doctor, health providers, and pharmacy are listed as “in-network” for that plan.
-You can review new plans online at medicare.gov or by phone at 1-800-MEDICARE, and consider consulting the 2022 Medicare & You handbook.
+You can review new plans online at medicare.gov or by phone at 1-800-MEDICARE, and consider consulting the 2024 Medicare & You handbook.

 Florida’s SHINE Program